jvj-codes/pfo_project/README.md

 with open("strategy_results_cvar.pkl", "rb") as f:
     results = pickle.load(f)
 ```
-This will give you the precomputed optimized results without rerunning the full simulation.
+This will provide you with precomputed, optimized results without rerunning the full simulation.

 ### Step 8: Conclusions and Recommendations
 - Summarized findings in a written report with supporting graphs and tables.